BioMakers/14_Self-regulating-Drug-Delivery/Hardware/Microfluidic Chip/README.md

 3. If your wire is thin enough, cut out 3 short pieces and lay them on the stems of the printed electrodes.
 If your wire is too thick, strip the insulation and pluck out individual wires.
 3. Cut each sheet of thick plastic into half lengthwise.
 4. Mix a small amount of epoxy and layer one edge of each piece of thick plastic (you should have 4 now).
-5. Gently lay the plastic sheets onto the 2 glass sides(the sides with the printed electrodes), ensuring the wires you placed previously still remain ont he electrode stems.
-Remember to leave a gap in between the plastic sheets on each slide (do not cover the gold electrodes meant for the channel)
+5. Gently lay the plastic sheets/glass slides onto the 2 glass sides(the sides with the printed electrodes), ensuring the wires you placed previously still remain ont he electrode stems.
+Remember to leave a gap in between the plastic sheets/glass slides on each slide (do not cover the gold electrodes meant for the channel)
 6. Using the 28 gauge syringe needle as a limit, push the two plastic sheets towards each other, ensuring epoxy does not cover the electrode
 7. Press the plastic sheets down firmly and try to squeeze out air pockets.
 Press extra hard on the areas where the wires are.
 8. When dry, use a multimeter to check for electrical connection between the external part of the wire and the electrode surface.